alex-chambet/appliedSecurityLaboratory/webserver/README.md

 The web server uses the Symfony (4.8.2) framework, running on PHP 7.2.24.

-## Installation

-To deploy the webserver, type the following command : `composer install`.
-If composer is not installed then grab it [here](https://getcomposer.org/).

-Start the server with `symfony server:start`.

-Start the asset files compilation with `yarn encore dev --watch`.
-If yarn is not installed, grab it [here](https://yarnpkg.com/).

-(there is more stuff to do to install it I'll complete later)

 ## Architecture

 Here are listed the relevant folders and files.